About the club

 Our membership capacity is limited by the number of coaches and helpers we have, and by the space available at our three venues.
-All three branches of the club usually run at maximum capacity and so we operate a waiting list.
+All four branches of the club usually run close to maximum capacity and so we may operate a waiting list.
 Complete our membership enquiry form to register your interest in joining.

 British Cycling and Go-Ride